 Meanwhile, several statistics also show that homeless people are not a major component of transit ridership.
 For example, in the New York City, one of the cities with highest homeless ratio, numerous local news and city data reported that there are 2000 – 3000 homeless people relied on subway system daily [7,8].
-NYC subway’s average workday ridership in 2018 is 4602905; the average daily ridership from March to May 2020 is 1094822.
+NYC subway’s average workday ridership in 2018 was 4,602,905; the average daily ridership from March to May 2020 was 1,094,822.
 Therefore, the ratio of homeless ridership is not a significant factor in the total transit ridership.

 4. Provide more details.
 Throughout the paper, the authors claimed that the Transit app is a widely used app.
 The only statements related to this is in lines 99-101—“the app covers over 200 cities around the world with … download on…” This is insufficient to back up the point that it is a widely used app, and thus leading me to question the representativeness of the data.
 As the study area is the US, so the authors should provide more details about the user coverage and usage stats (ideally some comparisons with other competitors for showing its market share) to define how “widely” it is being used in the US.